javawizard/openrouter-balance/extension-progress.md

 - Made all status bar menu items available as commands in the command palette.
 - Added "OpenRouter Balance:" prefix to commands in the command palette.
 - Added timestamps to all messages logged to the output channel.
+21. Refactored formatTimestamp to logToOutputChannel for improved logging.
 ## Next Steps

 ### Core Features